 - Enhanced decontamination capability

-- A staging area that will allow for flexibility in patient evaluation and care
+- A staging area that allows for flexibility in patient evaluation and care

 - Rooms equipped with radiofrequency identification